 Students who leave the College prior to completing their course of study, or Ranken graduates seeking further degrees or certificates may apply for readmission.
 All candidates must submit a separate readmission application.
-Once accepted for readmission, applicants must submit a non-refundable \$95 registration fee to the Business office at the time of registration.
+Applicants returning to the College in good standing can readmit without submitting the registration fee.
+Good standing is defined as no outstanding financial obligations to the college, meets all academic standards, and no disciplinary infractions.
 Military Service Members that withdraw because of service requirements can readmit without charge at any time and continue their program.
 Contact the Registrar's office for additional information.